The School Curriculum

 Reasoning and Problem Solving

 The use of reasoning and problem solving is interwoven through all of the learning within Maths.
 Each Maths lesson will have an element of reasoning and/or problem solving to allow children to learn as well as showing their deeper understanding of that given strand of Maths.
+At Gosberton Academy, we believe it is important to ensure that our children have the opportunity to challenge themselves and prove their higher-level thinking through a range of problem solving and reasoning activities.

 From the summer of 2020, the multiplication check will be compulsory for all year 4 children.
 As a result, the staff at Gosberton Academy are dedicated to ensuring the best possible opportunities for learning all their times tables before the end of Year 4.
 To accompany that, all children at Gosberton Academy are signed up to Times Table Rockstars – an online resource that can be used on computers, tablets or phones to help improve their times table knowledge.